dtgeoeu-wp6-tsunamis/bingclaw-to-hysea/README.md

  - For BingClaw (only for singularity): a .sh script with commands to run inside the container (run_simulations.sh)
  - For T-HySEA: a bathymetry file (e.g., inputs/hysea/MessinaGEBCO_forHySEA_HR.nc).
 The spatial domain of this bathymetry needs to be larger than that used in the BingClaw simulation.
  - For T-HySEA: a parameter file (this file is created by the workflow using the template inputs/hysea_inputs/hysea_input.template)
- - TODO: for T-HySEA: add file for time series and option in thw workflow to use time series (change other parameters in the input file for HySEA)

 ## Instructions